microsoft/rust-for-dotnet-devs/src/language/custom-types/members.md

 }
 ```

-Since Rust functions (associated or otherwise) do not support overloading; the
+Since Rust functions (associated or otherwise) do not support overloading, the
 factory functions have to be named uniquely.
 For example, below are some
 examples of so-called constructors or factory functions available on `String`: